jon-heard/obsidian-inline-scripts-library/mythicv2_ui.sfile.md

 }
 ```
 __
-disposition - Ask user for the total descriptor modifier for an npc (+1 for descriptors that make the npc more active in the scene, -1 for descriptors that make the npc less active).
+disposition - Asks user for the total descriptor modifier for an npc (+1 for descriptors that make the npc more active in the scene, -1 for descriptors that make the npc less active).
 If the npc already has a disposition for this scene, select it.
 If NOT, select "random" to choose one.
-Roll and shows a disposition for the npc for the current scene.
+Rolls and shows a disposition for the npc for the current scene.

 __